Salaries commission to scrap some hefty allowances enjoyed by civil servants

-NAIROBI, KENYA: The Salaries and Renumeration Commission has confirmed it is working to trim hefty allowances paid to public servants.
+The Salaries and Remuneration Commission has confirmed it is working to trim hefty allowances paid to public servants.

-SRC on Monday said the bulk of allowances paid to civil servants will be scrapped once job evaluations underway in public sector are completed.
+SRC said yesterday the bulk of allowances paid to civil servants will be scrapped once job evaluations underway in the public sector are completed.

 “The issue of allowances is under discussion.
-We commissioned a survey in 2014 and we are still working on it,’ said SRC Vice Chairperson Daniel Ogutu, refering to contents of a report by audit firm, Deloitte, titled ‘A Study on Allowances Payable in Public Institutions in Kenya’.
+We commissioned a survey in 2014 and we are still working on it,” said SRC Vice Chairperson Daniel Ogutu, referring to contents of a report by audit firm, Deloitte, titled ‘A Study on Allowances Payable in Public Institutions in Kenya’ published extensively in The Standard yesterday.

 He added: "However, in the case of state officers, we have already capped allowances to below 40 per cent.
 But the rest of the civil service we have to discuss with their respective employers before we decide, which ones need to be retained or scrapped."